-Announced in November 2018, the Robert Hett Chapman III Center for Philanthropy will be the first center for philanthropy in the state of South Carolina.
-The Center will allow The Spartanburg County Foundation to scale proven initiatives in an innovative and collaborative space designed for the county’s philanthropic and nonprofit sectors.
+Announced in November 2018, the Robert Hett Chapman III Center for Philanthropy is the first center for philanthropy in the state of South Carolina.
+The Center allows The Spartanburg County Foundation to scale proven initiatives in an innovative and collaborative space designed for the county’s philanthropic and nonprofit sectors.

-By combining flexible convening facilities, state-of-the-art technology, and data-driven decision making, the Center will be a hub for individuals and organizations to gain knowledge and leadership tools to take action and verify transformative change.
+By combining flexible convening facilities, state-of-the-art technology, and data-driven decision making, the Center is a hub for individuals and organizations to gain knowledge and leadership tools to take action and verify transformative change.

-The Center will be a 15,000 square foot facility to fulfill the Foundation’s immediate space needs.
-It will also be a collaboration space for donors, nonprofits, and the community and will house a Partner in Residence.
-Donated to the Foundation in 2017 by Susu and George Dean Johnson, the property is located adjacent to the Foundation’s headquarters at 431 E. Kennedy Street.
+The Center for Philanthropy property was generously donated to the Foundation in 2017 by Susu and George Dean Johnson.
+Numerous community members supported the Center’s construction and are recognized throughout the building which is located adjacent to the Foundation’s headquarters at 431 E. Kennedy Street.

 For more information about the Center, reserving meeting space, or our incubator office spaces, contact Neili Akridge at 864-582-0138.